ohmysh/docs-v2/getting-started/ready.md

 ### Running with SH

-If you don't know what it is, do NOT try it.
+**If you don't know what it is, do NOT try it.**

-Go to check your system in installation guide.
+First, check your system in the installation guide.

 ```bash
 chsh -s /bin/sh